Making Claims for Motor Accidents in Singapore

 3. Bereavement damages

 If the matter makes it to court, the judge or registrar will decide whether the defendant is liable for the claimed damages.
-He may also decide to slash the quantum of damages awarded due to the contributory negligence of the plaintiff.
+He may also decide to slash the quantum of damages awarded due to the contributory negligence of the claimant.

 Costs refer to the legal costs incurred in making or defending a claim.
 If you lose a case, you may have to pay the costs of your own lawyer, in addition to the costs (or part of) of the winning party.
-Read our article for more information on such post-lawsuit costs.
+Read our other article for more information on such post-lawsuit costs.

 There is a time limit to claims that can be made in order to discourage claimants from sleeping on their actions, and to bring about a definite end to litigation.
 If a claimant files a claim after the prescribed limitation period, the plea of limitation will serve as a defence to absolve the defendant of all liability, and the claimant’s action will be deemed to have been time-barred.